See Also: The Last Prophecy - The Cathar Prophecy of 2021

 are cognate with angelic deities (El, Hel).

-In ancient mythology, angels that rebelled against God fell to the Earth, probably as a result of losing their wings (ailes, el), and the angelic suffix 'el' was dropped from their names, just as Sataniel became Satan after his fall.
+In ancient mythology, angels that rebelled against God fell to the Earth, probably losing their wings (ailes, el) in the process just as the angelic suffix 'el' appears to be dropped from the names of some fallen angels.

 The city was also famous for having built a tunnel across the Euphrates that joined both of its sides.
-Further east was the Elamite territory which was part of the Persian Empire.
-Perhaps the Gate of El may have referred to the tunnel access to the region Elam, out of which was born the mythology of the god El (El-am).
-Perhaps also, the legend's reference to languages was really one to religions, explaining how the ancient angelic belief system of the god of Genesis 1 splintered into Judaism and other faiths.
+To the east was Elamite territory which was part of the Persian Empire.
+Perhaps the Gate of El may have referred to Elam (El-am), the land of El, God Most High.

 At the time of Jesus, the 'nous' was the substance of God, "he himself is pure nous" ("Apollonius of Tyana."
 Wikipedia, Wikimedia Foundation, 13 September 2024, https://en.wikipedia.org/wiki/Apollonius_of_Tyana.).
 John 4:24: "God is spirit, and his worshipers must worship in the Spirit and in truth."
 In the Koran, Allah uses the pronoun 'we' and 'us' when speaking about himself.